 You have options.
 Talk about them with a treatment provider today.

 In order to avoid the experience of withdrawal symptoms, a person may continue to use Trazodone even if it is no longer needed.
 In extreme cases, those with a dependency or addiction will visit different doctors for more prescriptions or purchase it illegally.
 The cycle between withdrawal and relapse is characteristic of an addiction disorder, but fortunately prescription drug addiction can be treated with detox and combination therapy at a rehab facility.

 Reach out to a treatment provider for free today.

 Trazodone Addiction: Symptoms Of Withdrawal

-Trazodone withdrawal is a form of SSRI Discontinuation Syndrome (SSRIDS).
-Symptoms are similar to those of depression and anxiety and begin to manifest when a course of medication has been stopped abruptly.
-Withdrawal symptoms are a result of changes in the brain that cause alterations to serotonin receptors.
-In response to Trazodone, the brain downregulates the number of receptors.
+Trazodone withdrawal can result in Antidepressant Discontinuation Syndrome.
+Symptoms are similar to that of depression and anxiety and begin to manifest when medication use stops abruptly.
+Withdrawal symptoms result from changes in the brain that cause alterations to serotonin receptors.
+In response to Trazodone, the brain reduces the number of receptors.
 When a person stops taking the drug, the decreased volume of receptors creates a short-term deficiency of serotonin activity.
 The body will typically correct this on its own, but one may experience uncomfortable symptoms during an adjustment period.
 Experiencing withdrawals from Trazodone does not always mean a person is addicted, but it does indicate a physical dependency on the medication.
 Symptoms of Trazodone withdrawals may include: